s-r-e-e-r-a-j/MAN-IN-THE-MIDDLE-ATTACK-TOOL/README.md

 if any module is missing install it by executing pip3 install misssingmodulename on terminal

-if you will run this on desktop or other path a pcap file is generated in running path all the results are in the pcap file.open it on wireshark to analyse the packets received
+if you run this tool in kali linux or other hacking os on desktop by executing python3 arp_mitm.py -ip_range 192.168.1.0/24 it will display all the devices connected to your wifi network.then select devices by its id then the arp poisoning will start if you want to stop press ctrl+c .then all the result will be stored in a pcap file on Desktop.then open it on wireshark to analyse the received packets